IMadhu1/Madhu-Terraform/README.md

 If we ant to create VPC, VPC Config, EC2 instance which is highly available and S3 bucket end point of VPC config, if we want to do all of these things we need to have a good programming language.
 The cloud providers like aws says to Devops eng that some of you dont have good programming language then what we can do is we will do heavy lifting and will introduce Cloud Formation Template (CFT).
 In CFT we can write a template either Json\YAML, most of the people in the industry they know Json\YAML as its standard template to share the output or to provide input to any tools.
 CFT will allow you to write your infrastructure as Code.
-We will just write i need VPC, S3 and other config which required in terms of templating language.
+We will just write i need VPC, S3 and other config which required in terms of templating language i.e Json or YAML.
+## Infrastructure as Code (IaC)
+CFT has a very good documentation, we can go to CFT doc and see how to write Json\YAML format this way we can write our Infra as Code.
+This code can be shall or python or any of the Json]YAML templet as we are not doing manually through the UI  where we have automated it can be simple template (Json\YAML) or it can be any scripting mechanism which is called Infrastructure as Code.
+There are so many IaC tools available in Market.
+For AWS ---> Cloud Formation Template
+For Azure ----> Azure Resource Manager -- If you go to ARM Template we can see how to provide Json syntax and YAML syntax.
+If we want to Azure VM, AKS Cluster or Blob storge we can put in the format in ARM Template then it will make a request to Azure ant it will create out infra.